Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Employers aren’t required to pay wages or benefits during leave, unless stated in an employment contract or collective agreement.

-Employees are eligible for Reservist leave if they are a Reservist and have been employed at least 26 consecutive weeks employed with the same employer.
+Employees are eligible for reservist leave if they are a reservist and have been employed at least 12 consecutive weeks with the same employer.

 Allowed operations and activities